 The Gun Violence Memorial Project

-As part of the exhibition Justice is Beauty: The Work of MASS Design Group, the National Building Museum will host the Washington, D.C., debut of the Gun Violence Memorial Project, designed by MASS Design Group in 2019.
+As part of this exhibition, the National Building Museum is also hosting the Washington, D.C., debut of the Gun Violence Memorial Project, designed by MASS Design Group in 2019.
 Four glass houses represent the many gun-related deaths that occur over a single month in the U.S. The installation, which is on the ground floor and free to all visitors, combines architecture with memory, advocacy, and objects donated by families who have lost loved ones to gun violence, creating both a memorial and an archive.